GS4: Generalizable Sparse Splatting Semantic SLAM: Zero-Shot Results on TUM RGB-D

 \section{Zero-Shot Results on TUM RGB-D}

-In Table~\ref{tab:tumtable}, we present the quantitative zero-shot results across three scenes from the TUM RGB-D dataset.
+In Table~\ref{tab:tumtable_scene}, we present the quantitative zero-shot results across three scenes from the TUM RGB-D dataset.
 TUM RGB-D provides ground truth camera trajectories, so we also report tracking performance.
-Our method achieves rendering performance comparable to that of all other GS-based SLAM approaches, while using significantly fewer Gaussians and offering much faster processing speed.
+Our method achieves rendering performance comparable to that of all other GS-based SLAM approaches, while using significantly fewer Gaussians.